 - heart medicines (e.g. disopyramide, mexiletine and calcium channel antagonists such as amlodipine, diltiazem and nifedipine);

 - morphine and morphine-like medicines used to treat severe pain (e.g. methadone, fentanyl);

 - sleeping pills (e.g. alprazolam, zolpidem) and also midazolam administered by injection;

 - tranquillisers (e.g. haloperidol, risperidone, thioridazine);

 There are some medicines you cannot take at all with Norvir.
 These are listed earlier in section 2, under ‘Do not take Norvir’.

 Taking Norvir with food and drink

 Norvir tablets should be taken with food.

-If you think you are pregnant or you are planning to become pregnant, it is very important that you discuss this with your doctor.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, it is very important that you ask your doctor for advice before taking this medicine.